 - Use quotes from patients/significant others or bystanders whenever possible.
-These are called "excited utterances" and have more weight in legal proceedings. - Note inconsistencies between the degree of injury and the account given by the patient as to how the injury occurred. - Only use abbreviations that are recognized by System policy and SOP - Documentation must be objective and precise.
+These are called "excited utterances" and have more weight in legal proceedings. - Note inconsistencies between the degree of injury and the account given by the patient as to how the injury occurred. - Only use abbreviations that are recognized by System policy. - Documentation must be objective and precise (Smock et al, 1994).
 Don't use inappropriate wound terminology, such as "laceration" for an incised wound.
-Use instead, "slit like wound with abrasions and residue. - Document all injuries observed, even scratches, as it may be of assistance in reconstructing the incident leading to the patient's injuries.
+Use instead, "slit like wound with abrasions and residue. - Document all injuries observed, even scratches, as it may be of assistance in reconstructing the incident leading to the patient's injuries. - If a gun shot wound: Document the site & approximate size of all wounds; the presence or absence of abrasions at the wound site; the pattern of the wound (circular, slit-like, stellar with irregular borders); the presence or absence of gunpowder and/or soot and its distribution; and the condition of overlying clothing.
+Don't identify wounds as "entrance" or "exit".
+That determination is up to the forensics pathologist. - Document the site and approximate size of stab wounds and wounds produced from medical interventions, such as missed IV sticks.
+Identify needle marks present prior to treatment so they will not be confused with needle marks resulting from medical treatment. - Use body diagrams whenever possible for succinctness and accuracy. - Document the chain of evidence. - Document all times of arrival, assessments, interventions.
+Accurately time when any specimen is obtained, i.e., CO level before or after oxygen administration.